FreeMarker Syntax

 Scriptable templates use the same record, field, and sublist IDs that are used in SuiteScript.
 Refer to the SuiteScript Records Browser for a complete list of these IDs in the Internal ID column.
 You can use camel case or lower case in FreeMarker code.

 For complete information about using FreeMarker, see the FreeMarker website.
-A useful resource for user’s new to template creation, is the Template Author’s Guide.
+If you're new to templates, see the Template Author’s Guide.

 Tip:

 To make field IDs visible, go to Home > Set Preferences and ensure that the Show Internal IDs box is checked on the General subtab, Defaults area.
-Find the field in the NetSuite user interface and click the field label to display the field level help text and the field ID in a popup window.
+In the NetSuite user interface, click the field label to display the field level help text and the field ID in a popup window.

 When inserting certain HTML elements such as font or color tags within the FreeMarker code, insert BEGIN and END tags to the syntax like so: